Swiftlane access control and intercom system review

 Complete solution

-Unlike Openpath, Swiftlane only offers one door reader and one controller option
+Unlike Avigilon, Swiftlane only offers one door reader and one controller option

 Comprehensive Swiftlane intercom and access control review

-While both Openpath and Swiftlane are cloud-based access control solutions, there are key differences to note between the two systems.
+While both Avigilon Alta and Swiftlane are cloud-based access control solutions, there are key differences to note between the two systems.
 The Swiftlane solution is predominantly a software product.
-They use a mobile app and remote management software to run the system, and offer one wired reader design, and one 4-door controller board.
-The SwiftReader combines access, video, and intercom capabilities, and includes features like tailgating alerts and a touchscreen.
+They use a mobile app and remote management software to run the system, and offer one wired reader design and one 4‑door controller board.
+The SwiftReader combines access, video and intercom capabilities, and includes features like tailgating alerts and a touchscreen.

-Openpath also has their own cloud-based software and mobile app.
-In addition, they offer a complete access control solution, with different hardware products and software packages to fit your unique needs.
-With their own line of controllers in single door, 4-door, 8-door, and elevator board options, the Openpath system is scalable to secure a single site and up to hundreds of entries.
-Openpath’s award-winning Smart Readers, Embedded USB Readers, Video Readers, and Video Intercom Readers are designed to easily mount in any space (including elevators and turnstiles), with slim profiles and sleek designs that blend seamlessly with modern office aesthetics.
-The Openpath software packages are also modular, with add-on features available to customize your system, and the ability to add new users or entries at any time.
+Avigilon Alta also has their own cloud-based software and mobile app.
+In addition, they offer a complete access control solution with different hardware products and software packages to fit your unique needs.
+With their own line of controllers in single door, 4‑door, 8‑door and elevator board options, the Avigilon system is scalable to secure a single site and up to hundreds of entries.
+Avigilon’s award-winning Smart Readers, Embedded USB Readers, Video Readers and Video Intercom Readers are designed to easily mount in any space, including elevators and turnstiles, with slim profiles and sleek designs that blend seamlessly with modern office aesthetics.
+The Avigilon Alta software packages are also modular, with add-on features available to customize your system and the ability to add new users or entries at any time.

 Hands-free and touchless access control features